 Richard James

 Richard James is the only Savile Row tailor to have won the British Fashion Council’s Designer of the Year award.
-Established in 1992, it was the first of the modernising New Establishment tailors on the street.
-Richard James now has a flagship ready-to-wear store and a dedicated bespoke store, and all its bespoke tailoring is produced on Savile Row.
+Established in 1992, it was the first of the modernising New Establishment tailors on the street and offers bespoke and made-to-measure tailoring, and seasonal ready-to-wear collections.
+All of its bespoke tailoring is hand-made on Savile Row.

-Stormzy in Shantung silk for the Brits; the exquisitely cut wool twill suit that George Cooney took from the rail himself to add an air of sophistication to his Nespresso campaign; Elton John on and off stage, Prince William… Richard James has dressed some of the most famous personalities in the world.
+Jacob Elordi in pink for GQ’s Men of the Year; Stormzy in Shantung silk for the Brits; George Clooney and the exquisitely cut wool twill suit that he chose himself for his Nespresso campaign; Elton John on-stage and off… Richard James dresses some of the most stylish and individual personalities in the world.

 Website: Richard James